Aishete/WeddingNote/README.md

 - Build and run the project in your C# IDE or Visual Studio.
 - if you can't build the project followed the step
-- Open the file explorer.
+- Open the file explorer :
 1 Navigate to project/solution directory
 2 Search for *.resx. --> You will get list of resx files 3 Right click the resx file, open the properties and check the option 'Unblock'